Instagram/LibCST/docs/source/metadata.rst

 constructs like conditional statements, loops, and try…except don't create their own scope.

-There are five different type of scope in Python:
+There are five different types of scopes in Python:
 :class:`~libcst.metadata.BuiltinScope`,
 :class:`~libcst.metadata.GlobalScope`,
 :class:`~libcst.metadata.ClassScope`,